likelyrand/likelyrand/README.md

-i code in python and lua, yeah
+i code in python and lua.
 @likelyrand on discord